angularsen/UnitsNet/README.md

 Who are Using This?
 ===
 It would be awesome to know who are using this library.
 If you would like your project listed here, [create an issue](https://github.com/anjdreas/UnitsNet/issues) or edit the [README.md](https://github.com/anjdreas/UnitsNet/edit/master/README.md) and send a pull request.
+Max logo size is `300x35 pixels` and should be in `.png`, `.gif` or `.jpg` formats.

 ![Motion Catalyst logo](http://swingcatalyst.s3.amazonaws.com/images/logos/MotionCatalyst_greenblack_35p.png "Motion Catalyst logo")